Updated March 15, 2023

 As developers, it is our responsibility to check for buffer overflows in our code.
 If buffer overflows are handled in the code itself, the security of the system is not hampered through buffer-overflow attacks.

 - Exception handling must be leveraged to detect buffer overflows and prevent code execution in the event of it.

 - Allocate large enough size to buffer so that un-intended large volumes of data are dealt with properly.

 - Avoid using library functions or third-party methods that are not bound-checked for buffer overflows.
 Common examples of such functions to avoid are gets(), scanf(), strcpy() These are primarily in C/C++ language.

 - Code testing should account for such vulnerabilities and rigorously test the code and fix bugs that may lead to overflow.

 - Modern programming languages, operating systems, and code compilers have evolved to automatically detect buffer overflows and stop the command execution in such cases.
 This has become the most reliable way to detect buffer overflows automatically.

 Try it Yourself

-Disclaimer – The following program is for illustration purpose only and should not be used to cause harm of any sort.
+Disclaimer – The following program is for illustration purposes only and should not be used to cause harm of any sort.
 Any resemblance to malicious code is merely coincidental.
 Moreover, the operating systems nowadays are smart enough to have buffer-attack-preventive checks in place.

 Below is the C program that can cause a potential buffer overrun.
 Why the choice of language C?
 This is because the more advanced programming languages were developed to deal with buffer overruns during compile time only.
 Although, nowadays, the compilers of C also have certain checks to avoid detecting buffer overflow.
 So, you would only be seeing an error message indicating that a buffer overrun was detected.

 int main(int argc, char *argv)